ashikurofuto/vibecraft-framework/README.md

 vibecraft run review
 ```

-#### How it works
+> **How it works — Clipboard Workflow**
+>

-Vibecraft uses **clipboard-based workflow** by default:
+> Vibecraft uses a **clipboard-based workflow** by default — no LLM API key required!
+>
-- Each step builds a prompt and copies it to your clipboard
+> 1. Each step builds a prompt and copies it to your clipboard
-- Paste the prompt into any LLM (GPT, Claude, Gemini, etc.)
+> 2. Paste the prompt into any LLM (GPT, Claude, Gemini, etc.)
-- Copy the response back to vibecraft
+> 3. Copy the response back to vibecraft
-- Human approval gates ensure you control every step
+> 4. Human approval gates ensure you control every step

-No LLM integration required — use any AI assistant you prefer!

 ---

-### 5. Check project status
+### 5️⃣ Check project status

 ```bash
 vibecraft status